-Underweight children aged 2-5
+Underweight children aged 2 to 5

 How can I tell if my child is underweight?